 Day 2: Barossa Valley Bliss

 Where to go: Rise and shine, it's time for a day trip to one of Australia's most renowned wine regions – the Barossa Valley.
 Your taste buds are in for a treat as this region is famous for its bold and flavourful red wines and gourmet food.
 Indulge in the ultimate Barossa adventure with our Barossa Food & Wine Experience, where wine, lunch, and chocolate await to delight your senses.
+The tour now includes Barossa icons such as Maggie Beer's Farm Shop and Chateau Tanunda for a heritage tour and tasting.

 After a day full of exploring, find yourself amidst the buzz of a Fringe performance.